 Myths, Tower Jumping, and Wings

 Our record of man’s predilection towards soaring through the clouds began with the written word.
-Myths and legend spread through the ancient world and throughout Daedalus_und_Ikarus_MK1888different civilizations: Pegasus and Icarus in Greek Mythology, Persian King Kaj Kaoos, and even Alexander the Great supposedly had Griffins that carried him throughout his realm.
+Myths and legend spread through the ancient world and throughout different civilizations: Pegasus and Icarus in Greek Mythology, Persian King Kaj Kaoos, and even Alexander the Great supposedly had Griffins that carried him throughout his realm.

 These stories were obviously false, but they nurtured a fascination with flight that carried through generations of human existence.
 Though human inspiration at the movement of birds influenced the earliest man-made aircrafts, the earliest attempts at human flight were laughably primitive by today’s standards.

-The first known attempts at actual hFlying_tailoruman flight are now referred to as “tower jumping,” or simply leaping off an elevated position with the aid of birdlike wings, hardened fabric cloaks, and other devices.
+The first known attempts at actual human flight are now referred to as “tower jumping,” or simply leaping off an elevated position with the aid of birdlike wings, hardened fabric cloaks, and other devices.
 Since lift and control were not understood, many attempts led to death or dismemberment by experimenters.
 The first recorded tower jump was by Armen Firman in 852 AD, when he covered himself with vulture wings and a set of wings before jumping off a tower in Cordoba, Spain.

 The First Aircraft